syncfusion-content/windowsforms-docs/WindowsForms/SfListView/GettingStarted.md

 {% endhighlight %}
 {% endtabs %}

-### Creating Data for Sample Application
+### Creating data for sample application

+To create the data for sample application, follow the steps:

-1) Create data object class named “CountryInfo” and declare properties as shown below,
+1. Create a data object class, name it as “CountryInfo” and declare the properties.

 {% tabs %}
 {% highlight c# %}